-- 1. Quilts will be entered from 8 am to noon on the first day of the Anderson County Fair. - 2.
+- 1. Quilts will be entered from 2-6 p.m. on Monday, July 30. - 2.
 Exhibitor may enter one exhibit per class; quilt must be finished in the last year. - 3.
 Quilts must be the work of the exhibitor; the exception is for group projects or machine quilting. - 4.
 Superintendents can add fair classes for quality exhibits when there are no appropriate classes. - 5.
-The Anderson County fairboard and fair volunteers will use every precaution for the safe preservation of all quilt exhibits; it must be understood that fairboard and volunteers will not be the responsible nor accountable for loss or injury.
-If insurance is desired, it is the responsibility of the exhibitor to make their own arrangements with an insurance company.
+The Anderson County fair board and fair volunteers will use every precaution for the safe preservation of all quilt exhibits; it must be understood that fair board and volunteers will not be responsible nor accountable for loss or injury.
+If insurance is desired, it is the responsibility of the exhibitors to make their own arrangements with an insurance company.